casiez/libparamtuner/Readme.md

 ## TODO list :

-* Add graphical examples (Java Swing ? )
+* Add more graphical examples (C glut)
 * Create unit test files for C++ and Java lib
-* Configure CI via Github if possible.
+* Configure Travis CI for Github
+* JavaFX for GUI